ceph/ceph/doc/cephfs/fs-nfs-exports.rst

 It displays export block for a cluster based on pseudo root name (binding).

-Configuring NFS-Ganesha to export CephFS with vstart
+Configuring NFS Ganesha to export CephFS with vstart
 ====================================================

 1) Using cephadm